InstagramScheduling

 • Schedule from desktop using Meta Business Suite or mobile/desktop with advanced tools

-• Third-party tools let you batch upload 10-20+ posts, schedule across platforms, and see a unified calendar
+• Third-party tools let you batch upload 10-20+ Reels, schedule across platforms, and see a unified calendar

-• Batch scheduling saves 5-10 hours per week for consistent creators
+• Batch scheduling Reels saves 5-10 hours per week for consistent creators

 Quick Jump Links